A CPF is an individual taxpayer identification number given to people living in Brazil, both native Brazilians and resident aliens, who pay taxes.

 Yes, a CPF will be required to send money to a recipient in Brazil.
 You should also have whatever details are required by the bank or transfer service you are using to send the money.
 This often includes the recipient’s full name and address, their local bank account number or the IBAN number.

 There are many options for sending money to people in different countries.
 You can use a money transfer service or you can make an international transfer through your bank.
 Either way you should keep an eye out for the exchange rate they offer.
 As they may often advertise zero fees, but will then markup the rate to ensure a profit.

 To avoid this, use TransferWise.
 TransferWise transfers money at the real mid-market rate, without any hidden fees.
 All you pay is a small, fair transfer fee that’s stated upfront.
 You can also open a borderless multi-currency account to store, send and receive money in dozens of different currencies with ease.
-From early 2018 you can also get a consumer debit card linked to your borderless account, which will make traveling all the more hassle free.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 With your finances settled, living or traveling long-term in Brazil will be much easier with a CPF.
 And with this information, getting one will be quick and stress free.
 Happy travels!

 Wondering what the SWIFT network is and what it has to do with you?
 You've come to the right place.
 Read on.

 IOF is a tax on various types of financial transactions in Brazil — including foreign exchange, investments, and credit.
 It’s levied at a range of rates...